MyCryptoHQ/knowledge-base-content/how-to/how-to-buy-mycrypto-membership.md

   - Beta
 priority: 50
 date_published: '2020-08-20'
-date_modified: '2021-03-31'
+date_modified: '2021-08-12'
 ---

 The MyCrypto Membership is a monthly subscription that gives you additional features and helps to support MyCrypto’s future developments.

 [Learn more about MyCrypto Membership](/general-knowledge/about-mycrypto/membership-information).

-_To purchase a MyCrypto Membership, you'll need to have the required amount of currency in one of your connected accounts.
-If you don’t have the required amount on the Ethereum network, visit [buy.mycrypto.com](https://buy.mycrypto.com/) to obtain it.
-If you don't have the required amount on the xDai network, you can [learn how to bridge funds to xDai](/general-knowledge/scaling/how-to-get-xdai)._
+To purchase a MyCrypto Membership, you'll need to have the required amount of currency in one of your connected accounts.
+Need funds?
+Use [MyCrypto Swap](https://app.mycrypto.com/swap?utm_medium=organic&utm_source=support&utm_campaign=membership) or our [fiat onramp](https://buy.mycrypto.com) to obtain them.

 1. Visit [app.mycrypto.com/membership](https://app.mycrypto.com/membership).
 2. Click "Buy Membership Now."